FAIR Buyer Guidance

 Red flag 3: The appraiser promises the result before reviewing records

-A credible museum donation appraisal depends on property category, condition, provenance, restrictions, related-use context, valuation date, and comparable market evidence.
+A credible museum donation appraisal depends on category, condition, provenance, restrictions, related-use context, valuation date, and market evidence.
 Value-first promises undermine that process.

 • Watch for claims that the appraiser can get the gift over a threshold, support a desired deduction, or make the museum gift work.